rosshemsley/ganx/README.md

 Let's try and implement a wgan-gp using jax and haiku.

-⚠️ _Nothing in this repo is usable yet_ ⚠️
+⚠️ _This repo is still just an experiment, it probably shouldn't be used for anything yet_

 ## 💾  Install
 ```